 Welcome to our researched guide to wedding photography prices.
 You’ll be looking back at your memorable photos for years to come so wedding photography isn’t an area where you would want to scrimp and save.

 Choosing the right photographer is a crucial decision but if you’ve never worked with a professional photographer before, you may not know how much they cost and what options you have.

 Of course, a newly minted photographer may have excellent skills but could be much cheaper than an experienced one who has hundreds of past customers and a business built-up on word of mouth.

-Below you’ll find our researched price guide into wedding photography costs in the UK for 2018/19.
+Below you’ll find our researched guide into wedding photography prices in the UK for 2018/19.

 - An updated price based on figures from 20 professional photographers

 - 10 tips on how to find the best photographer

 - How to reduce the wedding photographer cost without compromising on quality